Support: WinTV-HVR-1950

 Can I use the WinTV-HVR-1950 with Media Center?

-Yes, the WinTV-HVR-1950 can be used in Windows 7, Windows XP or Vista Media Center.
+Yes, the WinTV-HVR-1950 can be used in Windows XP or Vista Media Center.

 Please note: you will only be able to configure WinTV-HVR-1950 as either a Digital tuner or an Analog tuner.
 You will not be able to switch between Digital and Analog channels.